rokuzzz/qzeromarket-v3-ecommerce-react-app/README.md

 Some modules include a `context/` for state management.

 ## Installation

-- Fork this repository and clone your fork to your local machine.
+1. Fork this repository and clone your fork to your local machine.
-- Pull all the data from your fork.
+2. Navigate to the project directory.
-- Run `npm install`.
+3. Install dependencies with `npm install`.
-- Run `npm run start`.
+4. Start the development server with `npm run start`.

-**Important:** Before running this project, you need to set up and run the backend.
-Please visit the backend repository and follow the installation instructions provided there.
-The frontend won't function properly without the backend running.
+**Important!** This project uses a deployed API by default.
+If the deployed API becomes inaccessible, you'll need to switch to a local backend:
+1. Set up and run the backend locally from the backend repository (available at [qzeromarket-v3-aspnet-api](https://github.com/rokuzzz/qzeromarket-v3-aspnet-api))
+2. Update the API endpoint in `src/modules/api/apiClient.ts` to point to your local backend

+For local development setup, please refer to the backend repository's installation instructions.

 ## Tech Stack

 This project was implemented using React and the following packages:

-- [ky]([https://www.npmjs.com/package/axios](https://github.com/sindresorhus/ky) for fetching data from the server
+- [ky](https://github.com/sindresorhus/ky) for fetching data from the server
 - [TanStack Query](https://tanstack.com/query/latest) for server state management
 - [Shadcn/UI](https://ui.shadcn.com/) for UI/UX
 - [React-Router-Dom](https://reactrouter.com/en/main) for routing